Atten007/RaspMC/README.md

 # Requirements
 - 512MB RAM
 - At least Python 3.6.8
-- At least Minecraft 1.7.10 (recommended is Minecraft 1.8.9)
+- At least Minecraft 1.8.9
-- At least Minecraft: Pocket Edition 1.1.7
+- At least Minecraft: Pocket Edition 1.6.0
 - A 64-Bit CPU (32-Bit CPUs and 16-Bit CPUs won't work!)

 # Updates